roshmadosh/java-persistence/README.md

 The `HibernateTransationManager`, along with the `LocalSessionFactoryBean` are classes from the `org.springframework.orm.hibernate5` library.
 These classes make it possible to use a transaction manager and avoid having to open and commit transactions yourself.

 To make Hibernate create tables for your entites, you need to set the property `hibernate.hbm2ddl.auto` to something that isn't `none`.
 In Spring Boot this will be done for us.

+### H2 Embedded DB Setup
+To replicate `spring.h2.console.enabled=true` from Spring Boot (remember that everything we're doing is _without_ Boot), you have to include a bean in your application context from `org.h2.tools.Server` that returns `Server.createWebServer("-web")` and set `start` to be the init method for the bean.

+Then `localhost:8082` is the default path for the H2 console.
+The name of the server is generated at application start, so you have to check the logs to find the name (e.g. something like `jdbc:h2:mem:e341c501-a499-47dc-9af3-46c35b343d5d`).